aposazhennikov/ezstream-docker/README.md

 Usage
 Once the container is running, ezstream will start broadcasting based on the provided ezstream.xml configuration.
 You can manage your playlists and audio files in the specified intake directory.
+Please, dont forget to change your music storage folders in docker-compose, ezstream. and Dockerfile to your actual folder, or use /home/ezstream for music storage and playlist.txt file
+Also you should change ip adress in ezstream to your own Icecast IP server in ezstream.xml if it's placed on the same server,  as a ezstream you can leave it as it is.

 Contributing
 Contributions to this project are welcome.
 You can help by: